message-manager-discord/redis-discord-cache/README.md

 ## Documentation

-Two functions are exposed by the library, these create a gateway connect and connect to the cache.
+Two methods of connecting are exposed by the library, these create a gateway connect and connect to the cache.

 ### Gateway Connect

-`createGatewayConnection`
+`GatewayClient`
 This connects to the discord gateway and populates the redis cache.
 Only one instance should be created.
 This returns a promise that resolves to the detritus gateway connection instance.

-This function takes three options:
+This class takes four options:

 - redis: An object containing the redis connection information.
   - port: The port of the redis instance.